“There’s a policeman on the phone for you.” It was the phone call everyone dreads, especially parents.

-Let me be clear; grief should be felt rather than immediately treated as a problem to be solved or done away with.
+Let me be clear, grief should be felt rather than immediately treated as a problem to be solved.
 That said, what exactly should one expect in the grieving process?
 Is there a way to manage grief before it manages our lives ever orienting all else around loss?

 It is better to conquer our grief than to deceive it.
 For if it has withdrawn, being merely beguiled by pleasures and preoccupations, it starts up again – Seneca

 There are choices you make after such a loss and Lucy says some choices can absolutely make the loss worse.
-Lucy recommends a heuristic question for decision making while grieving, “is this helping or harming me?”
+Lucy recommends a heuristic in the form of a question for decision making while grieving: Is this helping or harming me?

 On the podcast Lucy discusses the research that tell us there are some grieving models that can help.
 There are grieving experiences many have in common and there are myths about the grieving process.